mulesoft-labs/data-weave-rfc/proposals/TypeParameters.md

 var a = head([random() as String])
 ```

-In this case the type of a is going to be inferred as `String` this is because the type of head function is
+In this case the type of `T` is going to be inferred as `String` this is because the type of head function is

 `<T>(Array<T>) -> T` and is being applied with `(Array<String>)`